 Video: Allergy or irritant: The truth about your rash

-Dr. Davis says allergic dermatitis means a substance is causing an allergic reaction on your skin.
+Vivien Williams: Dr. Dawn Davis says allergic contact dermatitis means a substance is causing an allergic reaction on your skin.
 But irritant contact dermatitis means your skin is inflamed from repeated exposure to something.

-"For example, if I used lye soap on my skin, and I used it over and over again, I would develop an irritant contact dermatitis simply from eroding away the natural barrier of my skin with repetitive washing," says Dr. Davis.
+Dr. Davis: If I used lye soap on my skin, and I used it over and over again, I would develop an irritant contact dermatitis simply from eroding away the natural barrier of my skin with repetitive washing.

 Vivien Williams: Dr. Davis says it's not always easy to tell the difference between an allergy or irritant.

 Dr. Davis: So it's very helpful to go to a health provider, especially a dermatologist, to help differentiate between irritant contact dermatitis

 Vivien Williams: and an allergy.
 That way you can properly treat the rash and prevent it from happening again.